Kuki women's outfit sit-in protest against ‘arbitrary arrests’

-Imphal: The Kuki Women Organisation for Human Rights (KWOHR) has announced a peaceful sit-in protest on Saturday, May 31, 2025, from 11 am to 2 pm at the Wall of Remembrance, Peace Ground, Tuibong, Churachandpur district of Manipur.
+Aizawl: The Kuki Women Organisation for Human Rights (KWOHR) has announced a peaceful sit-in protest on Saturday, May 31, 2025, from 11 am to 2 pm at the Wall of Remembrance, Peace Ground, Tuibong, Churachandpur district of Manipur.

 The KWOHR, in a statement, states that the protest is to be organised across Kuki-Zo areas under the theme “No Justice in Fear: Protest Against NIA & CBI.”